Are LEDs good for dark skies?

 - Use the lowest illumination level possible.

-We are completing an overall analysis of light pollution impacts and energy claims of prominent U.S. LED retrofits, which we will post here soon.
+We are completing an overall analysis ofimpacts and energy claims of prominent U.S. retrofits, which we will post here soon.

 Come to FDSC for the best in dark skies information and recommendations!